List of Capsicum cultivars: Capsicum annuum

 Capsicum annuum, native from southern North America through Central America to South America, has been cultivated by Indigenous peoples of the Americas for thousands of years, and globally for over 400 years.
 Its fruit forms are varied, from large to small, sweet to sour, and very hot/pungent to bland.
 Despite being a single species, C. annuum has many forms, with a variety of names, even in the same language.
 Official names aside, in American English, any variety lacking heat is colloquially known as a sweet pepper, and those sweet peppers that have a blocky shape are referred to as bell peppers.
 A variety that produces capsaicin is colloquially known as a hot pepper or chili pepper.
-In British English, the sweet varieties are called "peppers" and the hot varieties "chillies", whereas in Australian English and Indian English, the name "capsicum" is commonly used for bell peppers exclusively and "chilli" is often used to encompass the hotter varieties.
+In British English, the sweet varieties are called "peppers" or "sweet peppers" and the hot varieties "chillies", whereas in Australian English and Indian English, the name "capsicum" is commonly used for bell peppers exclusively and "chilli" is often used to encompass the hotter varieties.

 The plant is a tender perennial subshrub, with a densely branched stem.
 The plant reaches 0.5–1.5 m.
 Single white flowers develop into the fruit, which is typically green when unripe, but may lack chlorophyll causing a white color.
 Ripening fruits usually change to red, although some varieties may ripen to yellow, orange, peach, brown, or purple.
 The species are grown in temperate climates as an annual, but they are especially productive in warm and dry climates.